 - 19. Question: Do the wires and connectors have to be commercially available?
 Answer: Yes - 20.
 Question: When you check the CG, what kind of a point will you use?
 For example will it be checked with fingers or dowels or something even sharper?
-Answer: The CG check will be coincident with the structural verification test described in the

-Safety Requirements supplement to the basic rules.
+Answer: The CG check will be coincident with the structural verification test described in the Safety Requirements supplement to the basic rules.
 Specifically, two team members will be asked to pick the aircraft up by the wing tips using their hands (usually a clenched fist placed under the wing at the desired location works well).
 They will (gently) lift the aircraft at it's full contest weight by the wing tips at the marked axial CG location.

-- 21. Question: Will the payload be supplied by the team or the contest administration?
-Answer: By the team. - Question: If battery power fails can an immediate landing be made without making a complete lap (question paraphrased by editor) Answer: First priority is safety of personnel, followed by minimizing damage to equipment.
+21. Question: Will the payload be supplied by the team or the contest administration?
+Answer: By the team.

+- Question: If battery power fails can an immediate landing be made without making a complete lap (question paraphrased by editor) Answer: First priority is safety of personnel, followed by minimizing damage to facilities and equipment.
 If power fails unexpectedly the pilot will setup for as safe an emergency landing as possible.
-If the power fails unexpectedly the pilot will setup for as safe an emergency landing as possible.
-If the plane does not pass the downwind pylon that sortie's payload will not count, but any prior sorties will still be credited toward the overall score.

-- 23. Question: Will there be a maximum altitude, other than the visibility requirement?
+If the plane does not pass the downwind pylon that sortie's payload will not count, but any prior sorties will still be credited toward the overall score. - 23.
+Question: Will there be a maximum altitude, other than the visibility requirement?
 Answer: There is no specific numerical altitude limit.
 It would be very difficult to enforce a rigorous altitude limit without altitude telemetry equipment on each aircraft which would be a significant expense burden.
 The contest flight judge will enforce maintaining a "safe" altitude for both personnel/ground and flight visibility reasons, and may order the pilot to descend if he feels the altitude is too high.
 In general, altitudes of 300 to 500 feet are probably nominal, and altitudes near 1000 feet are likely to have the judge order a decent. - 24.
-Question: Is information available about previous year designs and results?
-Answer: A summary of characteristics for all the entries that competed in the last years contest will be available on the contest web site.
-Remember that the objective of the prior years contest was slightly different, so you will have to adapt the design data accordingly.
-(Prior year rules will also be maintained on the web site for reference.) - 25.
 Question: Would we ever have to make any vertical loops with the UAV?
 Answer: No